12PORT vs. BEYONDTRUST

 Product countPMC + PRA + Password Safe + EPM + ISI = 5 SKUsOne platform, one license

-AI agent supportService-account model + ISI behavior analyticsNative MCP server.
+AI agent supportPathfinder MCP Server (April 2026) on top of B Series + Pathfinder stackNative MCP server.
 Agents authenticate and request like humans

 Multi-tenancySeparate deployments per tenantNative, single control plane, isolated tenants